 This is acting.
 It’s an unbelievably brutal business.
 Despite this, Sestero managed to get small parts in big production films, including working with Robin Williams on one of his less popular works—Patch Adams.

 Taking up acting classes in 1998 to support his dreams, he wound up in the same class as the hopelessly untalented, but intensely mercurial and weird, Tommy Wiseau, one of the most eccentric individuals to have lived in the last 100 years.

 The pair form an unusual friendship (they’re still good mates) and, several years down the road, it led to one of the most celebrated cult films in history.

 About 2003’s “Best Bad Film” Romp The Room

 Wiseau (whose source of immense wealth remains a mystery, with the likelihood he inherited it at some point in his life) wrote the film and funded it to the tune of $6 million.

-Along the way, he made an endless series of increasingly bizarre decisions as his eccentricity swept way ahead of him like a bloody tidal wave of creative disastrousness – it simply couldn’t be curtailed.
+Along the way, he made an endless series of increasingly bizarre decisions as his eccentricity swept way ahead of him like a bloody tidal wave of creative mayhem—it simply couldn’t be curtailed.

-What the Disaster Artist does is detail, or attempt to explain, Wiseau and all of those strange inconsistencies, continuity errors, surreal settings, and inexplicable dialogue which the writer and director came up with.
+What the Disaster Artist does is detail, or attempt to explain, Wiseau and all of those:

-Sestero claims it took 37 takes to get the above clip, although Wiseau has contested his depiction as only 40% accurate and challenged Sestero’s assertion (to be clear, there’s no bad blood between them and they’re still friends).
+Sestero claims it took 37 takes to get some scenes.
+Wiseau has contested his depiction as only 40% accurate and challenged Sestero’s assertion.

 The Disaster Artist has done the same, allowing fans an inside look at what happened during production.
 It’s a book bristling with self-deprecation, humour, wit, and intrigue and we enjoyed it a great deal.